relm-us/svelt-yjs/example/README.md

-# Sveltyjs Example App
+# Svelt-yjs Example App

-An example of using a distributed, offline-first undo/redo stack powered by Yjs in conjunction with Svelte components [sveltyjs](https://github.com/canadaduane/sveltyjs)
+An example of using a distributed, offline-first undo/redo stack powered by Yjs in conjunction with Svelte components [svelt-yjs](https://github.com/relm-us/svelt-yjs)

 ## Get started